Erik-Ni/IPMD_Webcam/README.md

 ### How to Run

 1. ```pip3 install -r requirements.txt``` to install packages
+2. Add all models needed in settings.py
-2. ```python3 manage.py runserver``` to run the file on your local machine
+3. ```python3 manage.py runserver``` to run the file on your local machine
-3. add more steps if needed here
+4. add more steps if needed here

 ### Notes